Comparing Midwest (MDWT) and Its Peers

-Midwest (NASDAQ: MDWT) is one of 43 publicly-traded companies in the “Life insurance” industry, but how does it weigh in compared to its rivals?
-We will compare Midwest to similar companies based on the strength of its analyst recommendations, dividends, valuation, risk, earnings, profitability and institutional ownership.
+Midwest (NASDAQ: MDWT) is one of 43 publicly-traded companies in the “Life insurance” industry, but how does it compare to its peers?
+We will compare Midwest to similar businesses based on the strength of its dividends, earnings, profitability, valuation, institutional ownership, analyst recommendations and risk.

-27.9% of Midwest shares are owned by institutional investors.
-Comparatively, 52.3% of shares of all “Life insurance” companies are owned by institutional investors.
-30.3% of Midwest shares are owned by company insiders.
-Comparatively, 18.2% of shares of all “Life insurance” companies are owned by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.

-This table compares Midwest and its rivals top-line revenue, earnings per share and valuation.
+This table compares Midwest and its peers’ net margins, return on equity and return on assets.

 |Midwest